-    Since some of Education Cities’ core activities will continue through The City Fund, Education Cities will shift its focus to support the development of two new initiatives under the leadership of current Education Cities staff.
+Since some of Education Cities’ core activities will continue through The City Fund, Education Cities will shift its focus to support the development of a new initiative under the leadership of current Education Cities staff.

 School Board Partners, led by Carrie McPherson Douglass, is convening and advising a network of elected school board members working to foster the conditions for quality public school growth in their districts.

-Both of these new initiatives will advance the charitable purpose of Education Cities and build upon the foundation laid by Education Cities and its members over the past eight years.
+This new initiative will advance the charitable purpose of Education Cities and build upon the foundation laid by Education Cities and its members over the past eight years.
 We look forward to sharing more updates about all of these exciting projects.